pingswept/dev-log/2019-01-03-tufts-it-tips.markdown

 The `BSTAFF01` part should be your Tufts username, AKA your UTLN.

-May nobody else eveer need to traverse the hell I have just traversed.
+May nobody else ever need to traverse the hell I have just traversed.